Amateur Radio Station K9DUR

 February 1961 to June 1969

-Indianapolis, IN -- Terre Haute, IN -- West Lafayette, IN
+Indianapolis, IN & West Lafayette, IN

 I took my Technician written test sitting at my older sister's kitchen table the day before I got on an airplane to join my parents in Indianapolis.
 Under the rules in effect at that time, a General Class or higher amateur had to administer the code test, but any US citizen over the age of 21 could administer the written exam which was graded by the FCC.
 So, my sister gave me the test.
 Anyone who thinks that this allowed me to cheat, doesn't know my sister!